 In Romans 12:8, Paul named the gift paraklesis.
 Dictionaries, translators and commentators variously render the meaning either as an appeal to the will (exhortation, persuasive discourse, entreaty), or as a word of comfort (comfort, consolation).
 Encouragement is another word used that can refer to either meaning.
 The two basic meanings are hardly synonymous.
 What did Paul have in mind?

-Among those verses that clearly refer to the gift of exhortation, there are a few cases in which paraklesis or its verb form,
+Among those verses that clearly refer to the gift of exhortation, there are a few cases in which paraklesis or its verb

-parakaleo (to exhort) is used of comfort, consolation or encouragement, as in 1 Thessalonians 4:18: Therefore comfort
+form, parakaleo (to exhort) is used of comfort, consolation or encouragement, as in 1 Thessalonians 4:18: Therefore comfort

 (parakaleo) one another with these words; but in the overwhelming majority of cases they are used of persuasive discourse, as in Romans 12:1: Therefore I urge (parakaleo) you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice.
 In addition, in 1 Corinthians 14:3, exhortation is differentiated from consolation: But one who prophesies speaks to men for edification and exhortation (paraklesis) and consolation (paramuthia).
 Strong defines paramuthia as consolation, comfort, which is the result of the gift of showing mercy (eleeo).

-I therefore proffer this definition: When exhortation is used of a spiritual gift, it normally refers to the ability to persuade an individual to act on the basis of a word or principle of Scripture; but sometimes, to the ability to comfort, console or encourage.
+I therefore proffer this definition: When exhortation is used of a spiritual gift, it normally refers to the ability to persuade an individual or group to act on the basis of a word or principle of Scripture; but sometimes, to the ability to comfort, console or encourage.

 4) Evangelism (Ephesians 4:11).